spox/batali-infuse/README.md

 > Can a client side solver be used to generate a solution?

-As it turns out, it can.
+As it turns out, it can!

 ## Usage